petehellyer/Neuroscience-Python-Course-Development/Setup-Windows.md

 # Installing software on a Windows

-## Step 1: Install Python
+## Step 1: Install Python (Anaconda)

-1. Check if you have Python installed by opening the `Command Line`.
-Then, type `Python` and press enter.
-If you get error it probably means that Python is not installed.
-2. If that is the case, go to https://www.python.org/downloads/ and click on `Download Python`.
-3. Go back to command line after Python is installed and type `Python` to check that the installation was done successfully.
+1. Download and install Anaconda from https://repo.anaconda.com/archive/Anaconda3-2022.10-Windows-x86_64.exe

-## Step 2: Install Pip
+## Step 2: Install Git
-Pip is a useful package manager which allows us to download all of the extra modules that we need to work with Python.
-1. Check if you have pip installed by typing `pip help` in the command line.
-If you get a message saying does not exist, it means you need to install pip.
-2. To do this, go to this webpage and follow the steps https://phoenixnap.com/kb/install-pip-windows
-3. DO NOT DOWNGRADE YOUR PIP VERSION

-## Step 2a: You may need to install git
-Git is a version control system, that we use to download the lectures you're about to do (the're hosted on GitHub!) - you can download git from here https://git-scm.com/download/win
+1. Download and install Git from https://git-scm.com/download/win.
+Git will ask you lots of questions, Whilst installing, select all the default options.

 ## Step 3: Install Jupyter Notebook
 1. Now that you have pip, we can use that to install jupyter notebook.
 This is the place where will write and execute all the Python code.
 We chose this as it provides a very nice interface and it is easy to use if you are a beginner.
-2. Open a terminal by selecting the `Command Line` app from the Windows Menu
+2. Open a terminal by selecting the `Anaconda Prompt (anaconda3)` app from the Windows Menu
 2. Once the terminal (or command line) is open, write `pip install jupyter` and press `Enter`
 3. To Open `Jupyter` simply type `jupyter notebook` and `Enter`, in `Command Line`
 4. To create a new Notebook, click on New (upper right side of the screen) and select Python3 (ipykernel).
 You can now use this to write your own code.
 Type `print('Hello World')` and click the `Run` button.
 If you don't get any errors it means you are all set up and ready to go.